All Episodes

 So anyway, that's not why I called.

-Um talk about tough calls and Trump with the uh media.
+And Trump with the media.

-I think he's doing what he has to do, setting people straight straight, letting them know to stop the deception.
+I think he's doing what he has to do, setting people straight, letting them know to stop the deception.

 And I don't think that that's arrogance.